ftqo/ftqo/README.md

 ### Henlo 🐣

 - 🍵 AMAB, any pronouns, hard of hearing
-- 🧠 Focused on learning: Java, Go, TypeScript (React.js)
+- 🧠 Focused on learning: Java, Scala, TypeScript (React.js)
 - ✍️ How to reach me: bmb5957[at]rit.edu
 - 🖤 BLM